fastenhealth/docs/technical/GITHUB_AWS_OIDC_PROVIDER.md

+---
+title: Github as an AWS OIDC Provider
+parent: Technical
+---

 Register Github as an OpenID OIDC identity provider for AWS This allows us to access out AWS environment without storing IAM credentials in GitHub